-It’s imperative that potential patients read your responses and keeping them short and to-the-point increases your chances of that happening.
+It’s imperative that potential clients read your responses, and keeping them short and to the point increases your chances of that happening.

 Maintain a Professional Tone and Proofread

-It can also help to read your reply aloud to ensure that it makes sense and addresses your patient’s complaint appropriately.
+It can also help read your reply aloud to ensure that it makes sense and appropriately addresses your patient’s complaint.